jeronimoek/color-picker-universal/README.md

 }
 ```

 Keep in mind that this could give outputs that are not compatible as inputs for the extension itself.
-In this cases a possible solution is adding a Custom Regex for the given format, in the given file languages
+In these cases, a possible solution is adding a Custom Regex for the given format in the given file languages.

 ## 🔧 Custom Regexes